artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

 #.
 MCP database (see below for details)
 #.
 SS database (see below for details)
 #.
-Elasticsearch index (see below for details)
+Elasticsearch index/indices (see below for details)
 #.
 Pointer files (in the Storage Service internal processing location; the
    default location is ``/var/archivematica/storage_service``)
 #.
 AM config in ``/etc/archivematica``
-#. defaultProcessingMCP.xml (processing configuration, in
+#.
+Processing configurations (in
    ``/var/archivematica/sharedDirectory/sharedMicroServiceTasksConfigs/processingMCPConfigs``)